 There is such a thing as a dog that is too smart for daycare.
 Smart dogs, breeds such as Border Collies, Labrador Retrievers, and Jack Russell Terriers, should only come to daycare once or twice a week; the routine becomes tedious and causes boredom and, potentially, neurosis.
 When dogs grow bored, they get into trouble.
 Whether they are harassing other dogs for fun or giving themselves jobs like patrolling the fence, it causes problems for the group.

-Dogs that are highly intelligent need a dynamic schedule filled with a variety of enrichment, exercise and training.
+Dogs that are highly intelligent need a Group Classes filled with a variety of enrichment, exercise and training.

 Giant (Active) Dog Breeds

 Dogs weighing more than 100 pounds or standing taller than other large dogs are extremely intimidating to other dogs.
 It escalates if the giant dog is unaware of their bigger size and tries to engage in active play despite the size difference.
 The other dogs see the attempts at play as aggressive and typically will “counter” attack the larger dog.
 If this happens frequently, we have to dismiss the giant dog.
 Improving training for boundaries and obedience can help and make it easier for these dogs to participate in daycare.
 Regardless, if they are active, they need more exercise and enrichment in their weekly schedule outside of daycare.